Following a change in the guidance, the number of people who can get the Covid booster jab has dramatically increased again.

 Following updated guidance from the UKHSA, the self isolation rules have changed for England.
 Now, those who test negative on day five and six don’t have to quarantine for the full 10-day period.

 Most people will have the Pfizer vaccine or the Moderna vaccine, the NHS says.

-Some people might have a booster dose from the Oxford vaccine but this will only be in cases where they cannot have the other two jabs.
+Some people might have a booster dose from the Oxford vaccine.
+However, this will only be in cases where they cannot have the other two jabs.

-While this might mean that the booster dose is different from the vaccine you had the first two times, that’s completely fine.
+If the booster dose is a different vaccine from the first and second one, that’s completely normal.

 How long will it take for the booster to be effective?

 It takes one to two weeks for the booster jab to be effective, according to recent studies.

 A new trial by Pfizer found that from seven days onwards, a booster Pfizer jab is very effective at preventing symptomatic illness from Covid-19.

 Another study, the first real-world research on the booster, looked at the Pfizer vaccine as well.
 They found that those who had the Pfizer booster were 10 times less likely to be infectious with the virus.
 And they were also nearly 18 times less likely to suffer with a severe infection.

 They only began to measure protection levels against illness from two weeks after the booster.
 But, they found that protection levels were at a great level after this inoculation period.